haijunsu/haijunsu.github.io/_lintcodes/big-integer-addition.md

 Given two non-negative integers <font style="color: #C72541; background: #F9F2F4;">num1</font> and <font style="color: #C72541; background: #F9F2F4;">num2</font> represented as string, return the sum of <font style="color: #C72541; background: #F9F2F4;">num1</font> and <font style="color: #C72541; background: #F9F2F4;">num2</font>.

 <i class="fa fa-info-circle" aria-hidden="true"></i> Notice
-{: .note}
-* The length of both num1 and num2 is < 5100.
+1) The length of both num1 and num2 is < 5100.
-* Both num1 and num2 contains only digits 0-9.
+2) Both num1 and num2 contains only digits 0-9.
-* Both num1 and num2 does not contain any leading zero.
+3) Both num1 and num2 does not contain any leading zero.
-* You must not use any built-in BigInteger library or convert the inputs to integer directly.
+4) You must not use any built-in BigInteger library or convert the inputs to integer directly.
 {: .note}

 **Example**